-The City of Capitola, like many local governments, was previously challenged due to the economic downturn, State take-aways, and reduced reserves; however Fiscal Year 14/15 marks the third year of continued economic recovery.
-The budget for core revenues, such as sales, property, and transient occupancy taxes were increased at mid-year by \$139,654 or 1.4% to reflect increased performance, with the combined year-end amounts relatively consistent with the budget.
-This increased performance, combined with salary and contract savings resulted in a net surplus in the General Fund's primary operations of \$1,116,129 after reserve contributions and CIP transfers.
+The City of Capitola continues to experience positive local growth.
+The budget for core revenues, such as sales, property, and transient occupancy taxes were increased at mid-year by \$136,650 to reflect increased performance, with the combined year-end amounts relatively consistent with the amended budget.
+This increased performance, combined with salary and contract savings resulted in a net surplus in the General Fund's primary operations of \$679,435 after reserve contributions and CIP transfers.
 Cautious optimism was reflected in developing the City's two-year budget plan, with an emphasis on solidifying the City's fiscal position, planning for the long-term and implementing capital improvements.
-All core FY 15/16 revenues are performing relatively consistent with the budget.
+All core FY 2016/17 revenues are performing relatively consistent with the budget.